 \section{Symmetric Covariations and James Orthogonality}

-The conventional covariation is tightly related to some sort of dependence between the coordinates in a jointly S$\alpha$S random vector.
-For example, the conventional covariation $[X_1,X_2]_{\alpha}$ for $\alpha\in(1,2]$ generally does not define a scalar product in a pre-Hilbert space, but it involves the so-called Jame orthogonality, which extends the orthogonality in the pre-Hilbert space \cite{Taqqu1994}. \begin{definition} Let $(E,\|\cdot\|)$ be a normed vector space.
+The conventional covariation is tightly related to some sort of dependence between the coordinates of a jointly S$\alpha$S random vector.
+For example, the conventional covariation $[X_1,X_2]_{\alpha}$ for $\alpha\in(1,2)$ generally does not define a scalar product and the linear space of S$\alpha$S random variables equipped with such covariation is not a pre-Hilbert space.
+Therefore, instead of using the classical notion of orthogonality which is only valid in (pre-)Hilbert spaces, James orthogonality is involved in the normed vector space endowed with the covariation norm \cite{Taqqu1994}.

+\begin{definition} Let $(E,\|\cdot\|)$ be a normed vector space.
 An element $x\in E$ is said to be James orthogonal to another element $y\in E$ (denoted by $x\perp_J y$) if